tim-klug/Saml2Core/SAML2Core/README.md

     //************************************************************

-    // Force Authentication (optional) - if you are requiring users to log into the Idp every time.
-Default is set to true options.ForceAuthn = true;
+    // Force Authentication (optional) - if you are requiring users to log into the Idp every time. options.ForceAuthn = true;

     // Service Provider Properties (optional) - These set the appropriate tags in the metadata.xml file